anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   cloud service, to which only a temporary connection is available.

 PKI CA:
-: off-site CA in the backend of the target domain
+: a CA in the backend of the target domain

 PKI RA:
-: off-site RA in the backend of the target domain
+: an RA in the backend of the target domain

 pledge:
 : device that is to be bootstrapped to the target domain.
   It requests an LDevID using an IDevID installed by its manufacturer.

 RA:
-: Registration Authority, which is the PKI component to which a CA typically delegates certificate management functions such as authenticating requesters and performing authorization checks on certification requests
+: Registration Authority, the PKI component to which a CA typically delegates certificate management functions such as authenticating requesters and performing authorization checks on certification requests